sinclairzx81/ts-8-bit/readme.md

 // ------------------------------------------------------------------------
 //
-// ... or something more elaborate like this ...
+// ... or something more elaborate ...
 //
 // ------------------------------------------------------------------------